Homomorphisms between multidimensional constant-shape substitutions: Recognizability property of aperiodic substitutions and dynamical consequences

-In the following we will extend the results of C. M$\ddot{\text{u}}$lner and R. Yassawi in \cite{yassawi2020automorphisms}, proving that aperiodic symbolic letter-to-letter factors of a substitution subshift of aperiodic primitive constant-shape substitutions are conjugate to substitution subshifts of aperiodic primitive constant-shape substitutions with the same expansion map and the same support.
+In the following we will extend the results of C. M$\ddot{\text{u}}$lner and R. Yassawi in \cite{yassawi2020automorphisms}, by proving that aperiodic symbolic factors of a substitutive subshift $(X_{\zeta},S,\Z^{d})$ are conjugate to substitutive subshifts where the substitutions have the same expansion matrix and same support as $\zeta$.
 First we have the following consequence of \cref{RecognizabilityFactors}.